based-ghost/react-functional-select/README.md

 ## Overview

 Essentially, this is a focused subset of [`react-select`](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
-It is built entirely using `React Hooks` and `FunctionComponents`.
-The primary design principal revolves around weighing the cost/benefits of adding a feature against the impact to performance & # of lines of code its addition would have.
+It is built entirely with the `React Hooks` API (no legacy class components).
+The primary design principal revolves around weighing the cost/benefits of adding a feature against the impact to performance and/or number of lines of code its addition would have.

 Any expected features not in the current API is likely due to the reason that such features would have added significant overhead to the package.
 In addition, if we expose the right public methods and/or callback properties, this feature should be trivial to add to wrapping components - proper decoupling and abstraction of code is key to keeping such channels open for similar customizations that can be kept out of this package.
 Please, feel free to offer enhancement ideas with/without technical solutions.